 - With a powerfully adjustable 3 band EQ and sweep Mid-freq knob.
 BOOST, LEVEL, DRIVE, HIGH, MID, LOW, six flexible knobs for free tuning.

-- True bypass minimize the tone loss.
-Metal aluminum alloy case, high quality precision components.
+- Metal aluminum alloy case, high quality precision components.

-- What You Get: JOYO JF-17 distortion pedal, detailed operating instructions.
-Let you try your own One Man Band.
-Our worry-free 18-month, and excellent customer service.
+- What You Get: JOYO JF-17 distortion pedal, detailed operating instructions and excellent customer service.

 - 2 Power sound hum bucking pickups